MDTAHSINURRAHMAN/systemPawfect/pawfect-client/README.md

 - `VITE_storageBucket`
 - `VITE_messagingSenderId`
 - `VITE_appId`

-If your Stripe client key needs to be kept in environment variables for client-side initialization, follow the code patterns in `src/pages/payment/` and set an appropriate `VITE_STRIPE_PUBLISHABLE_KEY` if required by your integration.

-Run (development)
+- (Optional) `VITE_STRIPE_PUBLISHABLE_KEY` — if your Stripe client initialization uses an env var

+Ensure these map to values for your Firebase project and client-side Stripe key.

+**Run (development)**

 ```powershell
 npm run dev
 ```

-Build (production)
+**Build (production)**

 ```powershell
 npm run build
 npm run preview
 ```

-💡 Design Decisions & Architecture Notes
+**Design & Architecture Notes**

-The client adopts a modular page-by-page structure that maps one-to-one with routes defined in `src/router/routes.jsx`.
-This layout keeps UI concerns localized: pages handle data orchestration while `src/components/` provides shared visual primitives.

-React Query is used for remote data fetching and caching which simplifies server-state management across pages (booking lists, trainer availability, forum threads).
-This complements Firebase for authentication and lightweight real-time features.

-Tailwind CSS + DaisyUI were chosen for rapid, utility-driven styling and pre-built components — enabling a consistent design system without heavy custom CSS.
-Vite provides a fast dev server and modern ESM bundling that shortens feedback loops during development.
+- Routes are defined in `src/router/routes.jsx` and map one-to-one with pages.
+- React Query is used to centralize server-state (bookings, forum threads, etc.).
+- Real-time features (chat/video) require the server-side Socket.IO and signaling servers to be functional.

-Stripe client libraries are included to handle secure, PCI-compliant payment flows on the frontend; server-side payment handling (secret keys, webhooks) should be implemented in a backend service and is not present in this repo.
+- Stripe client libs are present, but server-side secret-key handling and webhooks must be implemented in the backend (see `pawfect-server`).

-The presence of `socket.io-client`, chat components, and `VideoCall.jsx` indicate real-time and peer-to-peer communication features; these require corresponding server components (Socket.IO server, signaling server) to be fully functional.
+**Next Steps**

+- Start the server (`pawfect-server`) and provide the API base URL used by the client.
+- I can run `npm install` here or commit these README files if you want.